 For author birthdays, we have Anne Rice (Oct.
 4, 1941), R. L. Stine (Oct 8, 1943) and Oscar Wilde (Oct 16, 1854).
 There are also a couple of characters from Harry Potter with birthdays, Filius Flitwick (Oct.
 17) and Molly Weasley (Oct.
 30).

 We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Welcome to Homeschooling“ in August, you can find a recording by scrolling our Facebook or direct links on our past events page.
+If you missed our “Mother Culture – Self-Education for Parents“ discussion in August, you can find a recording by scrolling our Facebook or direct links on our past events page.
+We also had a corresponding blog post on “Mother Culture, or How to Homeschool Yourself,” if you want to check that out also.

 Every other month, I host a 30-60 minute Build Your Library homeschooling chat.
 You can ask questions about homeschooling, using Build Your Library curriculum, book recommendations, etc. We will announce the date ahead of time, and you will be able to submit questions you would like to cover.
 Additionally, you can also ask questions during the interactive live stream.
 Grab a mug of tea (or coffee) and cozy up with our virtual hangout!